 He also said: “Solar activity levels, or solar flux, are currently estimated to be at their lowest for the last 100 years.
 “We will head into another rapid decline throughout the remainder of the upcoming year.
-“On the basis of past solar activity levels it is an inevitability that solar and sunspot activity will continue to fall off the charts in the coming years and decades, including the upcoming winter period of 2015/16.”
+“On the basis of past solar activity levels it is an inevitability that solar and sunspot activity will continue to fall off the charts in the coming years and decades.”

 Our Earlier Solar Activity Predictions